penumbra1/expensify/README.md

 ## TODO:

+- FIX: clear state when logging out as duplicates appear if logging in with the same user.
+Reset state on logout: https://stackoverflow.com/questions/35622588 (also useful for clearing local storage)
+- FIX: failed sign-in (account disabled) shouldn't show a log-in button

 - refactor ExpenseForm to pass only the updated fields in "updates" instead of rewriting the entire expense - diff the form state against its props.expense and send up only the difference
 - refactor the router to avoid header rerenders ([nested routes?](https://tylermcginnis.com/react-router-nested-routes/))
 - clean up imports

-- Persist state to localstorage and boot from there when offline
+- Persist state to localstorage and boot from there when offline (see preloadedState argument of createStore)
 - retry/export failed updates functionality

 - ditch react-dates (427.77K) for Grommet dropdown date picker